OliverMount/PopulationResponseCurve/README.md

 A population response curve in neuroscience represents the collective neural responses  of a group of neurons plotted against varying stimulus conditions, illustrating how the overall neural population responds to different inputs Dayan and Abbot [^1].
 Understanding population response curves is crucial for deciphering how neural circuits process information and respond to external stimuli, providing insights into the functioning of the nervous system.

 [^1]: Dayan, Peter, and Abbott, L. F..
 Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems.
 United Kingdom, MIT Press, 2001.

+### Short illustration

+Fig. 1 indicates a population of tuning curve each depicts the slectivity of a neuron.
+For illustration `two` nuerons per stimuls are shown.
+Fig. 2 show a population response curve when the stimulus index is 3.
+Fig. 3 shows a family of population response one for each stimulus.
+The above figures are produced using the code Illustrator.py.
+Feel free to increase the number of neurons per stimuls and plot the population responses.

 ###  Population Response Curve based Decoding of Mean Direction using Mouse Calcium Imaging Data